2009 Volkswagen GTI Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2009 Volkswagen GTI
+A guide to repairs, service, and maintenance costs for your 2009 Volkswagen GTI

 Shifting issues due to internal problems in high mileage automatic transmissions can be difficult to resolve without transmission replacement.

 Reverse gear failures and noise in the manual transmission models are common.

 2009 Volkswagen GTI QuestionsMy transmission has a noise upon engagement of the clutch. what is the solution?
 (1 answer)

 This noise is not consistant.
 It sounds like something is not being lubricated in the transmission.
 Most likely it occurs when the car is cold.
 VW wants $89.00 to diagnose the problem.
 Thanks.

 2009 Volkswagen GTI RecallsAnti-lock Brake System, Electronic Stability Control Fails

 The anti-lock braking system and electronic stability control may fail to activate when needed due to a failure of the control unit that operates the systems.
 Dealers will update the anti-lock brake system control module software to perform a diagnostic test, and will replace units that fail this test free of charge to resolve the concern.

 Volkswagen is recalling certain 2007–2009 Jetta, Jetta Sportwagon, Golf, and Rabbit, as well as 2006–2010 Beetle and Beetle Convertible vehicles equipped with a 2.5L gasoline engine due to a possibly damaged fuel supply line.
 Under hood fasteners may chafe against the fuel supply line, resulting in a fuel leak.
 Fuel leakage, in the presence of an ignition source, could result in a fire.
 Dealers will perform vehicle-appropriate inspections and repairs in order to protect the fuel supply line from chafing damage.